jangler/oracles-randomizer/logic/README.md

 - A `count` node (`count: [<min>, <parent>]`) is reachable iff its parent (there should be exactly one) has at least a certain number of parents which are also reachable.
+- The singular `rupees` node relays the net rupee value of its parents to its children, which are `count` nodes.

 Potential YAML gotchas: